D&L eyes strong final qtr. profits

-D&L Industries Inc., a producer of specialty food ingredients and oleochemicals, is expecting to surpass last year's P2.3 billion profits amid an anticipated surge in fourth-quarter performance.
+D&L Industries Inc., a producer of specialty food ingredients and oleochemicals, expects to surpass last year’s P2.3 billion profits amid an anticipated surge in fourth-quarter performance.

 During a media briefing on Wednesday, D&L President and CEO Alvin D. Lao reported that the firm’s net income for the first nine months reached P1.8 billion, which means that the company only needs an additional P520 million to match 2023’s full-year profit.